Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 A full truth table covering all possible institutional configurations

-A classification script applying the rule-based model
+A classification script applying the rule-based logic

-A counterfactual analysis layer identifying binding constraints
+A counterfactual analysis module identifying binding constraints

-Reproducible outputs generated from structured CSV inputs
+Reproducible results generated from structured CSV inputs

 The logic is implemented in Python and can be applied to any dataset structured around the defined institutional variables.